- Home

 One of the most common reasons inner peace is disrupted is due to the media.
 We live in an age of instant information, and constantly being ‘switched on’ – whether to social media or 24/7 news – means we never get a chance to truly unwind.

 Multiple studies show that watching the news can increase both anxiety and sadness – and the sensational nature of the 24-hour news cycle means it’s easy to be inundated with scary or upsetting news.
-Social media can also harm our inner peace, and cause us to compare ourselves unfavourably with our friends, or feel like we’re missing out.
+Social media can also harm our inner peace and cause us to compare ourselves unfavourably with our friends, or feel like we’re missing out.

-While you don’t have to step away from the media entirely, it’s best to set limits for how often you check the news, or for how long you spend on social media.
+While you don’t have to step away from the media entirely, it’s best to set limits for how often you check the news or how long you spend on social media.
 Taking total breaks from the media now and then – a digital detox – can also help you gain peace of mind.

 3. Be amongst nature